CultivateWP/Integrate-Flodesk-WPForms/readme.md

 ## Changelog

+### 1.1.1
+* Only create an array for custom fields if there is at least one custom field.

 ### 1.1.0
 * Added the ability to choose Flodesk segments for a WPForm form
 * Added mapping of custom fields to WPForm fields